 Hunter Pacific Majestic Coolah: A less than majestic performer.

 - Price: $256

 Sadly, the 'Coolah' failed to live up to its name.
 On the highest setting, it didn't deliver enough air movement for living areas, but on its lowest setting in the bedroom, it proved too strong to be comfortable.

 Is there anything it does do well?
 Er, not really.
-It does have a distinctive design and its blades are made of wood, and our experts rates it OK for ease of use.
+It does have a distinctive design and its blades are made of wood, and our experts rate it OK for ease of use.
 But its pull switch isn't as easy to use as a remote or wall switch.

-Martec Elite: cheap to run, but disappointing overall.
+Martec Elite: Cheap to run, but disappointing overall.